udacity/create-your-own-adventure/english/virtualreality/oculus.md

 You faintly hear Sonny and Cher's "I Got You Babe" in the background.
 After scanning the room you see Hansel smoking his joint.
 He's in the exact same position as he was yesterday.

+You walk up to Hansel and start to ask him what happened, but he does not answer.
+It is then that you notice a yellow exclamation point above his head!